 Best Hostel in St Ives: Cohort Hostel, St Ives

-This recently renovated hostel is located in the centre of St Ives.
+This recently renovated school building is one of the best hostels in Cornwall.
 It’s close to the beach, great shops and lots of cafes and pubs.
 Rooms come complete with pod bunk beds, each with its own light, socket, USB plug, and storage locker.
 There’s also an in-house bar, lounge and laundry facilities.

 Best Hotel in St Ives: The Queens Hotel St Ives